meltano/meltano/docs/src/_cloud/cloud-cli.md

 ## `config`

 The `config` command provides an interface for managing project configuration and secrets.
-Config supports the setting of Environment Variables via the `env` command group.
+The `config` command supports the setting of environment variables via the `env` command group.

 ### `env`